 Vaginal seeding involves swabbing a baby’s body part (such as the nose) with the mother’s vaginal fluids (that is, secretions from the mother’s vaginal area) soon after birth by cesarean section (C-section).

 Babies born vaginally are covered with their mother’s vaginal fluids.
 These fluids are present at birth in the child’s nose, mouth, and skin.
-Some studies have suggested that these fluids could be a source of “good” bacteria, which could help in the development of a child’s immune response (that is, how a child‘s body defends itself against infection or reacts against different exposures).
+Some studies have suggested that these fluids could be a source of “good” bacteria, which may help in the development of a child’s immune response (that is, how a child‘s body defends itself against infection or reacts against different exposures).
 In contrast, babies born by C-section are not exposed to the bacteria present in the mother’s vaginal fluids.
-This could explain why children born by C-section seem to have a higher risk for developing some common respiratory diseases later in life (such as bronchiolitis, hay fever, or asthma).
+This could explain why children born by C-section seem to be at a higher risk of developing common respiratory diseases later in life (such as bronchiolitis, hay fever, or asthma).

-• If you are eligible for the study, your child may be randomly assigned to receive an intervention called “vaginal seeding”.
-This intervention involves swabbing your baby’s nose with your vaginal secretions soon after birth.
+If you are eligible for this study, your child may be randomly assigned to receive an intervention called vaginal seeding.
+This intervention involves swabbing your baby’s nose with your vaginal fluids soon after birth.
 This is done to expose cesarean-born babies to the same bacteria they would have been exposed to at birth if they were born by vaginal delivery.

-You will not be able to choose or know the group that your baby is assigned to for the duration of the study.
+You will not be able to choose or know the group to which your baby is assigned for the duration of the study.

 Each study visit will include specific study activities, which mainly consist of collecting information and samples from you and your child.